Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/iceland-revised.md

 <br>

       <p>
-        As we talked about self-expression, he shared a story that gave me pause.
+        As we continued talking about self-expression, the engineer shared a story that gave me pause.
 A user in a developing country had told him about microprocessor prosthetic legs being stolen from people in broad daylight because of their high resale value.
-I did not witness this or independently verify the account, and I cannot say how widespread it is.
+I could not independently verify this account, nor can I say how widespread it is.
 Still, the contrast made me reflect.
 Some people can personalize their prostheses and wear them openly, while others may feel compelled to conceal them.
 Choosing whether to make a prosthesis visible can be as much about someone’s surroundings as their personal preferences.
       </p>

       <p>
-        This comparison illustrates what prosthetic care might look like elsewhere in the world.
-In the clinics I had spent time in, microprocessor knees were a familiar sight.
+        This comparison sheds light on the disparities in prosthetic care around the world.
+In the clinics I have spent time in, microprocessor knees were a familiar sight.
 They were expensive, but there were avenues through which people could obtain them.
 I expect such devices won't be as widespread in parts of the world where both their cost and the risks of wearing them might limit their use.
-Will I encounter them there at all?
+Will I encounter them much in these regions?
 Who knows.
-This was a good reminder that the care I had seen so far might represent a much narrower view of prosthetics than I had fully appreciated.
+This was a good reminder that the care I have seen so far represents a much narrower view of prosthetics than I have fully appreciated.
       </p>

       <p>
-        Before heading upstairs to the labs, we discussed another difficult aspect of access: the choices prosthetics companies make during war.
-Our conversation touched on Össur’s suspension of sales to Russia following the invasion of Ukraine, Ottobock’s continued involvement in the Russian market in a changed capacity, and both companies’ support for prosthetic care in Ukraine.
+        Before heading upstairs to the lab, we discussed another difficult aspect of access: the choices prosthetics companies make during war.
+Our conversation touched on Össur’s suspension of sales to Russia following the invasion of Ukraine, Ottobock’s continued involvement in the Russian market (albeit in a changed capacity), and both companies’ support for prosthetic care in Ukraine.
 I came away less focused on comparing individual corporate decisions than on the obligations that make those decisions so difficult.
       </p>

       <p>
-        What does a commitment to mobility require in that situation?
+        What does a commitment to mobility require during war?
 Continuing to supply clinics may help people who have no responsibility for their government’s actions.
 Continuing commercial activity can also raise concerns about supporting a state waging a war of aggression.
 Withdrawing carries consequences of its own for people who need care.
 I found it difficult to separate the moral weight of opposing a war from the needs of an individual trying to regain mobility.
       </p>

       <p>